-It is now a common condition that is increasingly affecting our special children.
+It is now a common condition that is increasingly affecting our children with ADHD.
 I’m hearing more and more stories where our little people are feeling super stressed about school, social situations and day-to-day activities.

 What is going on?